 - Understands important drivers behind international economic migration

 - Has the ability to formulate precise and relevant problems within development economics

 - Is able to investigate, analyze, and present topical issues within the field

 - Master analytical methods in the form of relevant economic models

 - Can acquire and develop further knowledge and skills within the field

 A good knowledge of economics is recommended.

 Compulsory Assignments and Attendance

 There is one assignment in the course that is obligatory.
 The assignment is to be graded approved or not approved.
 The grade for the course is based on the written examination provided that the students have passed the assignment.
-The obligatory assignment is valid for this and the three following terms.
+Approved compulsory requirements do not have time limits.